AMHlocal/NLP-with-Amazon-Reviews/README.md

+## Project Question
+Can we predict an Amazon review score given by customers based on wording alone?

 ## Introduction
-Early in the project while searching for data, we stumbled across a dataset concerning Enron, an energy company who committed egregious valuation fraud and went bankrupt in the mid-2000's.
-In the end, we steered away from this dataset, but we decided we still wanted to work with a Natural Learning Processing (NLP) machine.
-We also wanted to make sure that we worked with Amazon Warehouse Systems to gain experience in a valuable field.
+Worked with a Natural Learning Processing (NLP) machine and Amazon Warehouse Systems to gain experience in a valuable field.
-## Project Question
-Therefore, we decided to apply our NLP machine to Amazon reviews, asking ourselves one main question:
-Can we predict a review score based on wording alone?

 ______________________________